stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ## Installing Desktop Applications with Flatpak

 [Flatpak](https://flatpak.org) is now the standard for desktop software packages on Linux.
-Flatpak offers newer versions of products than Fedora itself, as well as providing software that is not available from Fedora RPM repositories, such as Slack.
+Flatpak offers newer versions of products than Fedora itself.
+It also provides software that is not available from Fedora RPM repositories, such as Slack.

 The Software utility uses the [Flathub](https://flathub.org/) service for Flatpak packages.
 Software shows both Flatpak and RPM packages for apps.
 If a Flatpak is available, use that package rather than RPM.